Terraform ECS Fargate Example

 })

-Next we need to containerize our application so that we can build and push it to AWS.
-We will do this through Docker.
-We need a Dockerfile
+Next we need to containerize our “Hello world!” app so that we can build and push our Docker image to AWS.

 that will copy over our application files, install our dependencies like express